 You’re allowed to have boundaries

 Even if you decide to post about personal topics, such as your mental health, you should draw boundaries.
-There are probably a variety of things that you still want to keep private.
+There are probably a variety of personal details that you want to keep private.

 You may think, “Of course I don’t have to share everything,” but it can be easy to forget, especially when people pressure you.
-People become interested in your personal life.
+Your audience becomes interested in your personal life.
 They want to know more about your relationships and where you live.
 Many times, they’re just curious.
 But some people will dig into your life for worse reasons.

 Also, keep in mind that you can reset your boundaries.
 For example, if you begin to talk about a medical problem you’ve been struggling with, you can later decide that you no longer want to discuss it.
 It’s up to you.

 Resist Posting Impulsively